imorenoservices/twitter-avatar-search/README.md

   - disable direct pushes to 'dev' and 'main' branches
   - Follow "rebase/linear history" workflow though PRs to dev (check closed PRs)
 - Netlify:
-  - Integrate Netlify with respository
+  - Integrate Netlify with repository
   - Automatic "Netlify Deploy Previews" for each PR
   - Netlify Deployment details integration to PRs as comments